HadrienG2/triple-buffer/README.md

 - Uses a lot more memory (3x payload + 3x bytes vs 1x payload + 1 bool)
 - Does not allow in-place updates, as the producer and consumer do not access the same memory location
-- Should be slower if updates are rare and in-place updates are much more efficient than moves, comparable or faster otherwise.
+- Should have faster reads and slower updates, especially if in-place updates are more efficient than writing a fresh copy of the data.
-  * Mutexes and triple buffering have comparably low overhead on the happy path (checking a flag), which is systematically taken when updates are rare.
-In this scenario, in-place updates can give mutexes a performance advantage.
-    Where triple buffering shines is when a reader often collides with a writer, which is handled very poorly by mutexes.
+  * When the data hasn't been updated, the readout transaction of triple buffering only requires a memory read, no atomic operation, and it can be performed in parallel with any ongoing update.
+  * When the data has been updated, the readout transaction requires an infaillible atomic operation, which may or may not be faster than the faillible atomic operations used by most mutex implementations.
+  * Unless your data cannot be updated in place and must always be fully rewritten, the ability provided by mutexes to update data in place should make updates a lot more efficient, dwarfing any performance difference originating from the synchronization protocol.

 Compared to the read-copy-update (RCU) primitive from the Linux kernel: